lsst-sitcom/sitcomtn-105/index.md

 The dates where the new balancing process was performed are the following:
 -  ComCam and M2 glass on its cell + yellow cross: 2024/09/03 between 14:30 and 16:30 (UTC)

-After investigating the various possible datasets we found that the most interesting data for this analysis are those from BLOCK-177 https://rubinobs.atlassian.net/browse/BLOCK-177 initially designed for laser tracker tests.
+After investigating the various possible datasets (ideally a period of time where the TMA is fixed in azimuth and where the elevation angle is decreasing and/ or increasing), we found that the most interesting data for this analysis are those from BLOCK-177 https://rubinobs.atlassian.net/browse/BLOCK-177 initially designed for laser tracker tests.
 The TMA is still on the azimuth axis and the elevation increases and decreases by steps of 5 (or 10 ?) degrees